bmurauer/pipelinehelper/README.md

 grid = GridSearchCV(pipe, params, scoring='accuracy')
 ```

+## When do I need this?
+The scikit search algorithms already support swapping estimators by specifying
+them in the parameter grid, like in this example demonstrating [dimensionality reduction](https://scikit-learn.org/stable/auto_examples/compose/plot_compare_reduction.html).

+However, this has some limitations:
+ - it is limited to transformers, so the last part of a pipeline (e.g., a classifier) can't be switched in this manner (at least I wasn't able to, please correct me if I'm wrong)

+ - If you want to try different parameters for each of the options, you have to specify them separately, which is what we try to avoid in the first place

+If you run in one of those two limitations, this tool is right for you!

 ## Installation

 The project is now on PyPI, so it can be installed using: